1st Australian Conference on Engineering Geology

 $160.00 inc. GST

-Day rate tickets will be made available for sale from 1st July 2025.
+One-Day Delegate rate tickets will only be made available for sale after 1st July 2025.

-Day rate tickets will be $495 for AGS and IAEG Overseas Members and $595 for non-members.
-Day rates do not include attendance to any evening activities.
+These tickets for either Wednesday or Thursday attendance will be $495 for AGS and IAEG Overseas Members and $595 for non-members.
+One-Day Delegate tickets for either day do not include attendance at the Conference Dinner.
+You will need to buy an “extra ticket” to attend as a One-Day Delegate.

 We have secured a conference rate for attendees staying at the venue, the Sofitel Brisbane Central.
 Accommodation arrangements should be made through the hotel and are subject to availability.